Antonios-Kagias/Computer_Networks_for_Big_Data/2 - Flow_Migration/README.md

 - The 'AbilineTopo.py' file is to create the network topology.

-- The 'generate_flow_D-ITG.txt' file contains information needed to generate traffic in the flow using D-ITG (https://traffic.comics.unina.it/software/ITG/)
+- The 'generate_flow_D-ITG.txt' file contains information needed to start Mininet, create the network and generate traffic using D-ITG (https://traffic.comics.unina.it/software/ITG/)

 - The hw03.pdf file contains a description of the work process, results and commentary.